apekshik/Black/README.md

 - **Clang importer:** The Clang importer (implemented in lib/ClangImporter) will import Clang modules and map the C or Objective-C APIs they export into their corresponding Black APIs.
 The resulting imported ASTs can be referred to by semantic analysis.

-- **BIL generation:** The Black Intermediate Language (SIL) is a high-level, Black-specific intermediate language suitable for further analysis and optimization of Black code.
+- **BIL generation:** The Black Intermediate Language (BIL) is a high-level, Black-specific intermediate language suitable for further analysis and optimization of Black code.
 The BIL generation phase (implemented in lib/BILGen) lowers the type-checked AST into so-called “raw” BIL.

 - **BIL guaranteed transformations:** The BIL guaranteed transformations (implemented in lib/BILOptimizer/Mandatory) perform additional dataflow diagnostics that affect the correctness of a program (such as a use of uninitialized variables).
 The end result of these transformations is “canonical” BIL.